Saint André Bessette Parish

 Social distancing - While inside the church building, social distancing is required.
 You will be shown to your seat by an usher and when moving around the church please strive to keep a distance of six feet from other parishioners.

 Use Hand sanitizer - When arriving in the church please use the provided hand sanitizer.

 Together these practices help protect parishioners and your cooperation makes it possible for mass to be celebrated in our churches during the pandemic.

 PARISH OFFICES: We kindly ask you to observe the following procedures when visiting the parish office:

 1) Only one visitor at a time is permitted in the office.

 2) When waiting to go into the office, physical distancing must be observed.

 3) Masks must be worn by staff when a visitor is in the office; visitors must wear a mask in the office.

 4) Hand sanitizer must be used when entering the church office.

-With this in mind, let us continue to find ways to reach out and care for one another, to pray for one another, and do the best we can during the current pandemic.
+A LAST WORD: During the ongoing pandemic let us continue to find ways to reach out and care for one another, to pray for one another, and do the best we can during the current pandemic.